supersecretevilcodingman/pre-assignment/aws-master-class/aws_master_class_notes.md

 # Takeaways

-**EC2 (Elastic Compute Cloud)**
+## EC2 (Elastic Compute Cloud)
-- A scalable compute service that allows you to deploy and manage virtual servers in the cloud.
+**Description**: A scalable compute service that lets you deploy and manage virtual servers to run applications and workloads on demand.
+**Analogy**: EC2 is like renting a car—you get a vehicle (compute power) for as long as you need it and can customise it for your journey (applications).

-**EBS (Elastic Block Store)**
+## EBS (Elastic Block Store)
-- A persistent block storage service designed for use with EC2 instances to store data securely and reliably.
+**Description**: A persistent block storage service designed to store data for use with EC2 instances, supporting high availability and reliability.
+**Analogy**: EBS is like a portable hard drive—you can attach it to your computer (EC2 instance), store data, and reuse it even if you switch devices.

-**RDS (Relational Database Service)**
+## RDS (Relational Database Service)
-- A fully managed relational database service that supports multiple database engines and automates common tasks like backups and scaling.
+**Description**: A fully managed relational database service that automates setup, scaling, and maintenance for supported database engines.
+**Analogy**: RDS is like a managed library system—you borrow books (database storage) without worrying about organising shelves (infrastructure).

-**ELB (Elastic Load Balancer)**
+## ELB (Elastic Load Balancer)
-- A managed service that automatically distributes incoming application traffic across multiple targets to ensure fault tolerance and scalability.
+**Description**: A managed service that distributes incoming traffic across multiple backend targets to ensure availability and scalability.

-## Monitoring Analogy for Each Section:
-1. **EC2**: Like monitoring a car engine—ensure it runs efficiently while keeping track of fuel costs (compute hours).
-2. **EBS**: Like monitoring a storage drive—check read/write speeds for performance and track storage rental fees.
-3. **RDS**: Like a bank vault—monitor access and security (connections, performance) while managing rental costs for storage.
-4. **ELB**: Like traffic management on a highway—ensure smooth flow (latency, healthy hosts) while tracking toll charges for data.
+**Analogy**: ELB is like a traffic cop at a busy intersection—efficiently directing vehicles (requests) to their destinations to avoid congestion.